markhv-code/pair-yo-pet/README.md

 ## What is it?

-Pair Yo' Pet is a clone of the popular web app [OKCupid](https://www.okcupid.com/) with an fun pet lovin' twist.
+Pair Yo' Pet is a clone of the popular web app [OKCupid](https://www.okcupid.com/) with an fun pet-lovin' twist.

 ## Developing